CalebAurand/2023-rtt-45-caleb/KBA_Notes.md

   - This object is simple POJO class containing getter and setter methods to store data retrieved using DAO class.
 # DataSource
   - A data source could be a database such as an RDBMS, File,, XML repository, flat file system, or any other data source.
 A data source can also be another system service or some kind of repository.

+  *JPA* Java Persistence API
+  - JPA is the specification
+  - Hibernate is the implementation of that specification *KBA Question*

+  **JUNIT KBA**
+  @BeforeAll - has to be a *static method*, public static method, or it wont run